-The intent of the height of buildings provision and this specific objective is nominate appropriate building heights on the height of buildings map, which has nominated a height of 15m for the site.
-The mapped maximum building height for each site has been tested in the LEP making process to ensure that the density of the site is appropriate and presents acceptable built form and density impacts to its surrounds and provides an appropriate transition in built form.
+The proposal seeks a development density of the site which is commensurate with the need to provide affordable housing, while ensuring that traffic impacts on the immediate locality are not unreasonable.
+The intent of FSR provisions and this specific objective is to regulate the density of development to the FSR on the FSR map that has mapped a FSR of 2:1 on this site.
+The mapped FSR for each site has been tested in the LEP making process to ensure that the density of the site is appropriate and presents acceptable built form and density impacts to its surrounds.

-The variation to the building height control has resulted from the provision of affordable housing as part of the proposal, which forms 50% of the GFA.
+The variation to the FSR control has resulted from the provision of affordable housing as part of the proposal, which forms 50% of the GFA.
 The Housing SEPP incentivises the provision of affordable housing as part of development, through Clause 17 of the Housing SEPP which grants development an 'additional floor space ratio'.
 This additional FSR is 0.5:1 in the current Housing SEPP, and 0.625:1 in the current draft of the Housing SEPP with the Explanation of Intended Effect exhibited in November 2022.

 The proposal is entirely consistent with the intent of the floor space ratio in Clause 17 of the Housing SEPP, which incentivises the provision of affordable housing in NSW.
-As a result, given that the proposal does not seek additional FSR beyond the FSR envisaged under the LEP and the draft changes to the Housing SEPP, the FSR for the site is considered acceptable.
+As a result, given that the proposal does not seek additional

+FSR beyond the FSR envisaged under the LEP and the draft Housing SEPP.
+The draft Housing SEPP represents the intended future direction of affordable housing in NSW and reflects the DPE's desire to deliver new and additional affordable housing.
+Therefore, the FSR for the site is considered acceptable.